mideactive/alx-system_engineering-devops/0x00-Shell_navigation/README.md

      rmdir: deletes a dir
      touch: creates a file
      rm: deletes a file
-     less: displays the contents of in file
+     less: displays the contents of in text file
-     cat: displays the contents in a
+     cat: displays the contents in a file
      file: displays the kind of file, eg text files etc
      cp: copy from one file to another
      mv: move file contents from one location to another.